berachain/monobera/docs/adding-a-token.md

-# Adding a token to BGT or DEX
+# Adding a token to an app

 ## 1. Deploy a multicall contract in Polaris